SUFE-AIFLM-Lab/FinEval/README.md

 We divide the evaluation into **Answer Only** and **Chain of Thought**.
 For examples of prompts for both methods, please refer to [zero-shot for Answer Only](/docs/en/prompt/zero_shot.md), [few-shot for Answer Only](/docs/en/prompt/few_shot.md), and [Chain of Thought](/docs/en/prompt/cot.md).

-Below is the average accuracy(%) on the validation split.
+Below is the average accuracy(%) on the test split.
 We report the average accuracy over the subjects within each category.
 "Average" column indicates the average accuracy over all the subjects.
 Notably, we only report the results from each model under the best setting, which is determined by the highest average accuracy achieved among four settings (i.e., zero- and few-shot learning with and without CoT)
 下面是模型的zero-shot和five-shot准确率:

 | Model            | Size | Finance | Economy | Accounting | Certificate | Average |